What’s Up

 Native Plant Sale

 Key West: Peruse over 2,000 native, rare, and endangered plants from the Keys, Cuba, and the Western Caribbean at this terrific monthly plant sale.
-It takes place from 9 am to noon at the Key West Tropical Forest and Botanical Garden, 5210 College Rd.
+Takes place from 9 am – Noon at the Key West Tropical Forest and Botanical Garden, 5210 College Rd.
 Info: 305-296-1504; keywest.garden.

 SPECIAL EVENTS